ItsMePaulo/tutoring/COS212/examprep/Exam1/README.md

 > A -> B -> D -> M -> N -> F

-Give the final List after the Nodes have been visited in the following order
+Give the final List after the Nodes have been visited in the following order.
+(2)

 > M, B, G, F, D, M